 CAI and CPIL have joined with a USD-wide campaign to address these abuses.
 The USD Initiative to Protect Student Veterans joins the efforts of military leaders and elected officials to educate and protect military veterans from the misleading practices of some for-profit educational institutions and lenders.
 The Initiative’s multi-pronged approach includes

 - the Veterans Legal Clinic, which assists veterans who have disputes with for-profit schools or lenders over the use of GI Bill funds and education related loans, and which is directed by Robert F. Muth, who previously served as a Captain and Judge Advocate in the U.S. Marine Corps; and

 - state and federal advocacy led by CAI and CPIL, along with powerful allies such as Public Advocates assisting us on our state work and noted youth education advocate David Halperin contributing greatly to our work at the federal level.

-- NEW CAI Signs Coalition Letter on Dep't of Defense Action regarding University of Phoenix (Oct.
+- CAI Signs Coalition Letter on Dep't of Defense Action regarding University of Phoenix (Oct.
 28, 2015)

 - CAI Coalition submits comments on regulations aimed at protecting the interests of private postsecondary students (July 20, 2015)